KOQL

-KOQL (106.1 FM, "Q 106.1") is a Top 40-formatted station owned by Cumulus Media.
-The station broadcasts from Columbia, Missouri, with an ERP of 69,000 kW.
+KOQL (106.1 FM, "Q 106.1") is a top 40 (CHR)-formatted radio station owned by Cumulus Media.
+The station broadcasts from Columbia, Missouri, with an ERP of 69,000 watt (69 kW).
 The station serves the Mid-Missouri area.
 Its transmitter is located about 20 miles west of Jefferson City.

 The station uses the slogan "All the hits."
 The station airs the syndicated The Kidd Kraddick Morning Show and mostly out-of-town DJs.
 Only the afternoon shift is broadcast locally.